openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 If the given package doesn't exist in npm registry, add `--access public` to `yarn publish` command.

-If the newly published version is lesser than the latest published version in terms of semver rules (e.g. hotfix release 1.0.2 for an older minor version stream 1.0.x), make sure that the `latest` dist-tag still applies to the appropriate package version:
+If the newly published version is lesser than the latest published version in terms of semver rules (e.g. hotfix release 1.0.2 for an older minor version stream 1.0.x), ensure the `latest` dist-tag still applies to the appropriate package version:

 ```sh